 Note: The Orphan Fund Levy is only applicable to oil and gas producers.
-Therefore, any licensees holding only non-oil and gas well/facility licences, for purposes other than oil and gas production (such as potash mining, storage facilities, waste facilities, etc.) would be exempt from the levy.
-If a licensee receives a levy invoice and believes they qualify for exemption, please contact ER.Servicedesk@gov.sk.ca and provide supporting evidence for the ministry to review.
+Any licensees holding licences solely for purposes other than oil and gas production (such as potash mining, storage facilities, waste facilities, helium, lithium, etc.) would be exempt from the levy.
+Therefore, if a licensee believes they qualify for exemption please provide supporting evidence, via the ER.Servicedesk@gov.sk.ca, for the ministry to review.

 Each fiscal year, the ministry determines the values used in the formula as follows:

-Each year, the ministry determines the amount each licensee is levied and issues invoices in May based on the licensee's total liability, under the Licensee Liability Rating (LLR) Program, as of April 28; appeals will not be accepted.
+Each year, the ministry determines the amount each licensee is levied and issues invoices in May based on the licensee's total deemed liability, under the Licensee Liability Rating (LLR) Program, on a given date that coincides with the monthly LLR calculation update in IRIS; appeals will not be accepted.

 Note: Ensuring that a levy is paid promptly after issuance is in the interest of industry and the regulator.
 Any licensee that does not pay the Orphan Fund Levy may face consequences.
-Section 12(2)(d) of The Oil and Gas Conservation Act allows for the minister to amend, suspend or cancel a licence if the licensee fails to pay the Orphan Fund Levy within the prescribed period, which is prescribed in section 119(1) of the OGCR as 30 days after issuance.
+Section 12(2)(d) of The Oil and Gas Conservation Act allows for the minister to amend, suspend or cancel a licence if the licensee fails to pay the Orphan Fund Levy within the prescribed period, which is prescribed in section 7-3(3) of the FSSCR as 60 days after issuance.

 Orphan Fund Levy payments must be made payable to the Minister of Finance and include reference to the Invoice # being paid.
 The invoiced amount can be paid by Pre-Authorized Debit (PAD), Electronic Funds Transfer (EFT), direct deposit or cheque.